Options For People Who

 Option 2 - Refinance Your Existing Mortgage/Debts

-You can use any existing equity in your home to refinance a mortgage and pay off debts.
+You can use any existing equity in your home to refinance your mortgage and pay off debts.
 This can include using a Home Equity Line of Credit (HELOC).

 The problem is that for many people, this simply isn't an option.
 Qualifying for a mortgage today is harder than it's ever been in the last 20 years - thanks to new rules introduced by the Government.

-If you do think you might qualify for a refinance, you can click the button below and fill out a short application - we'll then put you in touch with a mortgage expert who can assess your situation.
+If you do think you might qualify for a refinance - based on the 3 criteria above - you can click the button below and fill out a short application - we'll then put you in touch with a mortgage expert who can assess your situation.

 Otherwise - if you don't believe you qualify for a mortgage - then we suggest you consider either option 3 and especially option 4.